Engoo Blog Language Tips

 When you “take a crack” at something, you are trying it or attempting to do it.

-People also often say “have a crack” at something, which means the same thing.
+You might also hear people say “have a crack” at something, which means the same thing.

-I had a crack at playing tennis, but I didn’t enjoy it very much.
+• I had a crack at cooking, but I didn’t enjoy it very much.

 Pick up

-Just like picking up an object, you can also “pick up” a hobby or activity that you do regularly.
+You can pick up an object, but did you know that you can also “pick up” a new activity if you do regularly?

-I picked up record collecting during last summer.
+• I picked up fishing last summer.
 Now it's my favorite hobby!

-We don’t always enjoy or continue to do the things we try.
-Luckily, there are a variety of ways to talk about this as well.
+We don’t always continue doing the things we try.
+Luckily, there are many ways to talk about this as well.

 Give up

-"Giving up" often includes the nuance that someone is tired or stressed from the activity.
+"Giving up" often includes the nuance that someone is tired or stressed.
 In other cases, the person simply does not want to do it anymore.

 Throw in the towel

-In a boxing match, a coach will throw his or her towel into the ring to signal that their boxer cannot continue the fight.
-As a result, the expression “throw in the towel” is now used as another way to say “quit.”
+In a boxing match, a coach will throw his or her towel into the ring to signal that their boxer cannot continue fighting.
+But even in general conversations, “throw in the towel” is another way to say “quit.”

 Bounce off of

 To “bounce off of” something means to stop after having a negative reaction.
-This is often used by people who play video games.
+This expression is common among people who play video games.

-You may already know that “nope” is a very informal way of saying “no.” Similarly, when you “nope out” of something, you are refusing or rejecting it strongly.
+You may already know that “nope” is a very informal way of saying “no.” So when you “nope out” of something, you are strongly refusing or rejecting it.

 This expression is very casual, so use it only in the appropriate situations.

-Everyone noped out of the project when we discovered how expensive it would be.
+• We noped out of the festival when we saw how expensive the tickets were.

 Fall off of

-We used to jog every morning, but we fell off of it when the weather started getting too hot.
+• We used to jog every morning, but we fell off of it when the weather got too hot.

 Pack it in

-As opposed to some other expressions, “packing it in” sounds like stopping temporarily instead of quitting completely.
+"Packing it in” describes stopping temporarily instead of quitting completely.

-We decided to pack it in for the day and get dinner at the local restaurant.
+• We decided to pack it in and get dinner at a nearby restaurant.

 Call it a day

-This idiom is used in the same way as the previous expression.
+This expression has the same meaning as "pack it in."
 You “call it a day” when you stop working.
 Think of it as “calling a work day complete.”

 Abandon

 “Abandon” is a verb that means “to leave a person or thing with no plan to return.”
-It has a very strong nuance of being completely finished.
+When talking about activities, it includes a strong nuance that the person will not do the activity again.

-However, no matter which of the two you are doing, your conversations will be much more interesting and lively if you use these idioms when discussing it.
+No matter which of the two you are doing, however, your conversations will be much more interesting if you use these phrases when discussing it.

-By the way, if you're taking a crack at learning English but are low on motivation, Engoo has thousands of excellent tutors who can help you.
+By the way, if you're taking a crack at learning English and would like some help, Engoo has thousands of great tutors who can help you 24 hours a day.
 So don't throw in the towel; keep going!